Protocol Futuring: Speculating Second-Order Dynamics of Protocols in Sociotechnical Infrastructural Futures: Background

 Another notable evolution in design fiction practice has been a shift from focusing on single artifacts to considering systems and infrastructures.
-Sterling's notion of keeping design fiction ``on the level of objects and services'' (rather than entire geopolitical shifts) was a useful starting heuristic, but many contemporary design researchers have sought to reconnect those isolated artifacts to the larger contexts that give them meaning.
-As Wong et al. observe, speculative designs ``often imply a lifeworld'' even if they only show a gadget~\cite{wong2020infrastructural}.
+Sterling's notion of keeping design fiction \emph{``on the level of objects and services''} was a useful starting heuristic, but many contemporary design researchers have sought to reconnect those isolated artifacts to the larger contexts that give them meaning.
+As \citet{wong2020infrastructural} observe, speculative designs \emph{``often imply a lifeworld''} even if they only show a gadget.
 There is an increasing push to explicate that lifeworld: to design not just a speculative object but also illustrate the networks, practices, regulations, and cultures around it.
-Infrastructural Speculations, as introduced by Wong, exemplify this trend.
-They outline design tactics to deliberately incorporate infrastructure considerations into speculative design, so that the speculation ``places lifeworlds at the center of design concern'' and highlights the cultural, regulatory, environmental, and repair conditions enabling the imagined future.
-Their work suggests techniques like ``infrastructural inversion''---essentially flipping the focus to the normally invisible support systems---and considering multiple stakeholders and temporal scales in speculative scenarios.
+Infrastructural Speculations \cite{wong2020infrastructural} exemplify this trend.
+They outline design tactics to deliberately incorporate infrastructure considerations into speculative design, so that the speculation \emph{``places lifeworlds at the center of design concern''} and highlights the cultural, regulatory, environmental, and repair conditions enabling the imagined future.
+Their work suggests techniques like \emph{``infrastructural inversion''}---essentially flipping the focus to the normally invisible support systems---and considering multiple stakeholders and temporal scales in speculative scenarios.

+\citet{Wakkary2015Material} propose material speculation as a complementary approach that ``utilizes actual and situated design artifacts in the everyday as a site of critical inquiry.''
+Rather than relying solely on scenarios, prototypes, and forecasting, material speculation emphasizes using real, tangible artifacts to provoke critical reflection by coupling counterfactual artifacts---objects designed to challenge everyday logic---with literary concepts of possible worlds.